gardener/landscaper-service/docs/proposals/multi-version.md

 This chapter defines the rules for supported LI versions in a LaaS landscape:

 - Versioning:
   - Patch: A new patch version of a LI should only include bugfixes and security fixes.
-It should not break a customer setup.
+It must not break a customer setup.
   - Minor: A new minor version of a LI could contain additional features, minor updates of the most important components, like Helm or the Garden shoot cluster.
 Due to its complexity a minor update might break a customer setup.
   - Major: Groundbreaking changes.
-Might break a customer setup.
+Customer setup is very likely to be broken.

 - Supported LI version of a LaaS landscape:
-  - The list of supported versions of a LaaS landscape only contains one patch version (usually the latest) for every supported minor version.
+  - The list of supported versions of LI of a LaaS landscape is a list of LI versions whereby for every combination of major and minor version there is at most one entry.
+    - Examples:
+      - v0.1.15, v0.3.0, v1.0.0, v3.2.3, v5.2.3: valid list
+      - v0.1.15, v0.3.0, v0.3.3, v1.0.0, v3.2.3: invalid list because there are two patch versions of v0.3.* listed
+    - The goal of this is that only the latest patch versions of a minor version is supported on a LaaS landscape.

 - Basic upgrading rules
-  - A LI instance could be upgraded to the currently supported patch level of its current minor version.
+  - A LI instance is allowed to be upgraded to the currently supported patch level of its current minor version.
-  - If a LI instance runs on a currently supported patch level or its current minor version is not supported anymore,
+  - If a LI instance runs on a currently supported version or its current minor version is not supported anymore,
     then:
-    - it could be upgraded to the next supported minor version or
+    - it is allowed to be upgraded to the next supported minor version or
-    - if there is no supported higher minor version it could be upgraded to the lowest supported minor version of the next major version.
+    - if there is no supported higher minor version it is allowed to be upgraded to the lowest supported minor version of the next major version.

 - An upgrade of a LaaS landscape updates the list of supported LI versions according to the following rules:
   - A supported minor version is set on deprecated, if there is a supported version with a higher major version or a supported version with the same major but a higher minor version.
-  - A minor version could only be removed if it was deprecated for more than 3 months.
+  - A supported minor version can only be removed if the deprecation duration has ended.
   - It is allowed to replace a minor version with one with a higher patch level but not with a lower one.
-Such a change will not affect if the minor version was deprecated or not.
+If the minor version was already deprecated before, this holds also for the minor version with the higher patch level and also the deprecation duration is not affected.
   - It is not allowed to add a new supported version with a lower minor level than the highest supported minor level of the same major level.
   - It is not allowed to remove a minor version which is the next version of another supported minor version according to the update rules above.
+  - Deprecation duration: The deprecation duration is currently 3 months.

 - Upgrading LIs
   - Every LI in a LaaS landscape is automatically upgraded to the currently supported patch version of its current